zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 **Type A or S**: Legacy style 10 line dictionary.
 Data descriptor or calculated.
 From the days when the data base was the OS.

 **Type D**: Legacy style 5 line data descriptor.
-Actually it’s 7 lines, but jBASE is missing two of them, and therefore are not as functional as the legacy.
+Actually it’s 7 lines, but jBASE may ignore two of them, and therefore may not be as functional as the legacy in some cases.

-- This is to be corrected in some 4.x release.
 - This type was popular when the database was implemented on another OS.

 **Type I**: Legacy style 5 line calculated column.
-Actually it’s 7 lines, but jBASE is missing two of them, and therefore are not as functional as the legacy.
+Actually it’s 7 lines, but jBASE may ignore two two of them, and therefore may not be as functional as the legacy in some cases.

-- To be corrected in some 4.x release.
-- When the data base was implemented on another OS.
+- This type was popular when the database was implemented on another OS.

 **Type M or PH**: macro or phrase, 2 lines.